Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 ### Host Code Modifications

-1. Change your working directory to `src/split_buffer`.
+1. Change your working directory to `/home/centos/src/project_data/SDAccel-AWS-F1-Developer-Labs/modules/module_02/reference_files`.

-2. In the `run_fpga.cpp` file, replace lines 64 to 95 with the following.
+2. Open `run_split_buffer.cpp` file with a file editor.

+3. The lines 64-144 are modified to optimize the host code to send the input buffer in two iterations to enable overlapping of data        transfer an compute.
+It is explained in detail as follows

   a.
-Create two sub buffers for "input_doc_words" & "output_inh_flags" as follows:
+The two sub buffers for "input_doc_words" & "output_inh_flags" are created as follows:

         // Make buffers resident in the device q.enqueueMigrateMemObjects({buffer_bloom_filter, buffer_input_doc_words, buffer_output_inh_flags}, CL_MIGRATE_MEM_OBJECT_CONTENT_UNDEFINED);